JanSharp/VRCLockstep/notes.md

 - [ ] maybe ignore player left event for local player

 TODO: ensure that any functions that previously were guaranteed to only ever run on the master are now checking if the local client is still master

-other - send request
-master - run request, save some values, set flag for confirmation other - run request, save some values master - reach end of a mutable tick, send confirmation master - run confirmation, give up responsibility of running ticks other - run confirmation, become master

-other - leaves
-master - OnPlayerLeft, save in leftPlayers master - ProcessLeftPlayers, send OnClientLeft, clear leftPlayers master - OnClientLeft, remove from clientStates

-master - leaves
-other - OnPlayerLeft

-other - send request
-master - run request, save some values, set flag for confirmation other - run request, save some values other - leaves master - reach end of a mutable tick, send confirmation master - OnPlayerLeft, save in leftPlayers master - ProcessLeftPlayers, send OnClientLeft, clear leftPlayers master - OnClientLeft, remove from clientStates master - run confirmation, give up responsibility of running ticks other - run confirmation, become master